SingularityKChen/Weekly_Review_in_NTU/Emulate/2020-07-18-Emulate-SystemC-Communication.md

 description: "SystemC Communication ports.
 Including chapter 11 and 12 of the book SystemC from the Ground Up."
 categories: [Emulate]
 tags: [SystemC]
-last_updated: 2020-07-18 12:30:00 GMT+8
+last_updated: 2020-07-20 17:33:00 GMT+8
 excerpt: "SystemC Communication ports.
 Including chapter 11 and 12 of the book SystemC from the Ground Up.
-Including the concepts of interface, port and channel."
+It introduces the communication ports in SystemC, port array, exports and shows all connectivity possibilities in SystemC as a handy reference."
 redirect_from:
   - /2020/07/18/
 ---